 God is working for my good in all things (Romans 8:28).

 Some days, in the rough and raw moments, it can be challenging to believe that God truly is working for our good.
 That He can bring beauty out of ashes.
 But God always keeps His promises!
 If visual reminders help you like they do Sheila, follow her example of jotting scripture onto index cards that you can post where you’ll frequently see them.
-As you read them, claim and believe God’s unconditional love for you, Gals!!!
+As you read them, claim and believe God’s unconditional love for you!!!
 Christ, at the cross, willingly accepted the burden of our failing and weaknesses.
 And He stands, arms ever open, to welcome us as come to Him.
 GOD CARES!!!

-As you find healing, recognize that God may ask YOU to help other gals who are struggling to gain a clear view of their true self-portrait.
+Ladies, as you find healing, recognize that God may ask YOU to help other gals who are struggling to gain a clear view of their true self-portrait.
 If He nudges you, act!
 Don’t let the moment pass!
 Even your warm smile, at just the right moment, might help one of our sisters in Christ to bask in His love. #awesome

 Part of rightly understanding our true personal identity requires that we know how God sees us.
 As our loving creator, God says two things to us: “You are my child,” and “You are chosen.”
 Do you sense God’s heart toward you?
 Can you wrap you mind around the truth that God was thinking about you before He even created the world?